kehantan/labbook/docs/protein/purification.rst

 **Procedure**

 #.
-From the bacterial pellet from 500 mL culture.
+Retrieve the bacteria pellet from -80 C.
 #.
 Add 12.5 mL of lysis buffer into each centrifuge tube and resuspend the pellet completely.
 Mix with a vortex mixer.
 Use micropipette to break the pellet if necessary.

     * It is normal for the suspension to become slimy when lysis buffer was added.